mielski/chores/README.md

 ### Option 2: Deploy to Azure Container Apps

+In this option, the app will be deployed to Azure Container Apps and the image will be pushed to the public docker hub registry.

 1. **Prerequisites**

    - Azure subscription
    - Azure CLI installed and logged in
    - Azure Developer CLI (azd) installed
+   - Docker Desktop installed and running

 2. **Initialize and Deploy**